How Open Should You Be About Your Abuse?

 What would happen if you let that go?

-What happen if you were no longer shamed of what someone did TO you?
+What would happen if you were no longer ashamed of what someone did TO you?

 When I started blabbing, I crossed over some taboo threshold.
 On the other side, was fearlessness.